SAP-archive/teched2020-IIS361/exercises/ex2/README.md

 ### Configure Table
 In this step, you will configure the table & columns displayed in the table of the Analytical List Page.
 UI annotation ‘LineItem’ is used to represent the table, with DataField Records representing the columns.
 Below steps will guide you through this activity

-1. Place the curser between the Annotations tags and press CTRL/CMD + SPACE.
-From the options, choose UI.LineItem by pressing ENTER

-2. Place your curser between Collection tags and press CTRL/CMD + SPACE.
-From the options, choose "DataField" Record and press ENTER

-3. Press CTRL/CMD + SPACE to open the list of available value type and choose Path.
-Press CTRL/CMD + SPACE to open the list of available properties and choose "DeliveryCalendarYear"
+1. Add an Annotation Term UI.LineItem to the Annotations for Target "TECHED_ALP_SOA_SRV.Z_SEPMRA_SO_SALESORDERANALYSISType"

+2. UI.LineItem is a Collection of Records.
+Each Record is of type "UI.DataField" (related)

+3. Add Record of Type "UI.DataField"

+4. Add PropertyValue annotation to the Record & set the Property attribute to "Value".
+Set the Path attribute "DeliveryCalendarYear"

-4. Come to new line after the first DataField Record is closed and repeat steps (2) - (4) to add columns for properties : "DeliveryCalendarMonth", "SalesOrder", "SalesOrderItem", "Product", "MainProductCategory", "SoldToParty", "Quantity", "NetAmount"
+5. Come to new line after the first DataField Record is closed and repeat steps (3) - (4) to add columns for properties : "DeliveryCalendarMonth", "SalesOrder", "SalesOrderItem", "Product", "MainProductCategory", "SoldToParty", "Quantity", "NetAmount"

-5. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below
+6. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below
 ```xml
 <Annotation Term="UI.LineItem" >
     <Collection>